 - By Dr. Tamara Zagustin

-One of the most common and disabling symptoms NBIA patients face is dystonia, a movement disorder that causes problems with walking, posture, speech, swallowing, pain and breathing.
-Sometimes, spasticity and exaggerated reflexes occur.
+One of the most common and disabling symptoms of NBIA is dystonia, a movement disorder that causes problems with walking, motor function, posture, speech, swallowing, pain and breathing.
+Sometimes, spasticity and exaggerated reflexes occur in conjunction with dystonia.
 Because the course of NBIA is unpredictable, managing dystonia is daunting.

 So far, many of the interventions that seem to improve NBIA symptoms, including dystonia, become diminished over time.
 Consequently, clinicians continue to work closely with families and patients to adjust treatments, with the goal of maintaining as high a quality of life as possible for patients.